WAZJACk85/Front-End-Projects/EstateAgents_website/readme.md

-Please see start of my English Cafe website.
+Please see start of my Estate agents / letting agents website.
 See screenshots of main page, all source code files and more screenshots and descriptions to follow shortly.

 ** This webiste contains HTML, JS, CSS :   Javascript effects and transitions : PHP design (although this is currently swapped out for JS as suits the current purposes) : JS products basket functions **